Samsung Galaxy Tab 2 7.0 review

 We also tried the graphically-intense Dead Trigger game on both tablets.
 While the Nexus 7 would let us play smoothly at Ultra High Detail levels, the Galaxy Tab 2 would only let us select High Detail and was a little jerkier, particularly when up-close and personal with a zombie.

 Part of this difference can be explained by the tablets' different operating systems.
-The Nexus 7 runs Android 4.1 with the Project Butter update for a smoother interface, while the Galaxy Tab 2 has Android 4.0.
+The Nexus 7 has received constant updates and can be updated to Android 5.0 Lollipop, the latest version of Android, while the Galaxy Tab 2 has been stuck on the less-refined Android 4.0.

 The Nexus definitely feels significantly smoother, particularly when scrolling through complicated web pages or a Google Play page full of apps.
 In the same situation the Galaxy Tab 2 feels rather jerky.
-It's by no means a slow tablet and we'll be interested to see what difference an update to Android 4.1 could offer, but for now the Nexus 7 is the faster tablet.
+It's by no means a slow tablet, however, especially considering its budget price.